FNA is a Safe Biopsy Procedure that Provides Quick, Cost-Effective Diagnosis

 A Safer, Easier Method of Tissue Sampling

 FNA is important for many reasons.
 It makes biopsy easier for patients, as well as places the focus on getting results and moving forward with treatment as quickly as possible.
-It is considered safe and there are very rarely complications.
-It reduces the anxiety associated with diagnosing medical issues and provides patients with a quick diagnosis in situations when time is critical.
-The ultrasound guided biopsy can be used as an initial diagnostic procedure or following other tests.
+It is considered safe and there are very rare complications.
+It reduces the anxiety associated with diagnosing medical issues and provides patients with a quick diagnosis in situations when the time is critical.
+The ultrasound-guided biopsy can be used as an initial diagnostic procedure or following other tests.

 Fine needle biopsy can be performed the same day an abnormality is discovered.
 In most cases, results are available at the time of the biopsy with full diagnostic reports available within two days.
 FNA is also efficient and cost-effective since it is at a small fraction of the cost of a surgical procedure.

 Patients often prefer FNA because of its simplicity.
 It is an outpatient procedure with very minimal discomfort.
-Local anesthetic is used at the site of the needle puncture.
+A local anesthetic is used at the site of the needle puncture.
 Occasionally there might be very mild swelling or bruising, but most often a small adhesive bandage is the only dressing necessary.

 Fine need biopsy provides results that are considered 98 to 99 percent accurate and allows you to get an answer without the stress and expense of surgery.